-An employee is encouraged to give a minimum of four weeks' notice of resignation to his/her supervisor.
-The Human Resources Office should be notified of the resignation as soon as possible so that necessary paperwork can be completed, final payroll arrangements can be made, and an exit interview with the Assistant Director of Human Resources can be scheduled.
+An employee is encouraged to give a minimum of two weeks' notice of resignation to his/her supervisor.
+The Human Resources Office should be notified of the resignation as soon as possible so that necessary paperwork can be completed, final payroll arrangements can be made, and an exit interview with the Assistant Director of Human Resources or Director of the Physical Plant, as appropriate, can be scheduled.
 By the last day of employment, an employee must return the following items to the University: